chintal/2200087-Serial-Protocol/README.md

 Note that in this code snippet, the python interpreter is blocked by the infinite while loop.
 This is not required by the module.
-As long as dmm.next_point() is called often enough (10 Hz), you can use whatever mechanism to like to actually make the call.
-Note that dmm.available **must** be checked by your application before making the call, or you should trap the exception that results.
+As long as dmm.next_point() is called often enough (10 Hz), you can use whatever mechanism you like to actually make the call.
+Note that dmm.data_available() **must** be checked by your application before making the call, or you should trap the exception that results.

 Making the call at less than this frequency will cause data points to be lost when the point buffer fills up - if your application only calls for the occasional measurement,